This argument shows that general relativity’s (GR’s) prediction of black holes violates the equivalence principle (EP) the theory postulates.

 It isn’t necessary to be able to detect (by measurement) that a horizon exists within X. It’s a given in the thought experiment that a horizon is there.
 The laws of physics in X are affected by the presence and properties of the horizon regardless whether an observer in that frame detects the horizon.

-That law K is false in frame X means it isn’t equivalent to an inertial frame.
+That law K is false in frame X means that X isn’t equivalent to an inertial frame.
 That’s shown by unique behavior there.
 For example, consider the following diagram:

 A common misconception claims that the tidal force becomes so strong at the horizon of a black hole that no locally inertial frame can exist there.
 But the tidal force in X can in fact be arbitrarily weak in principle, no matter how large X is, when the mass of the black hole is variable.
 The general relativistic equation for the tidal force in X is (in geometric units):6